 Great Burden to Healthcare Worldwide

 Viruses such as human cytomegalovirus, human papillomavirus (HPV), Epstein-Barr virus, HIV, and SARS-CoV-2, represent a great burden to human health worldwide.8-9 The FDA-approved anti-parasite drug Ivermectin is also an antibacterial, antiviral, and anticancer agent, which offers more potentiality to improve global public health, and it can effectively inhibit the replication of SARS-CoV-2 in vitro.

-This study sought to identify Ivermectin-related virus infection pathway alterations in human ovarian cancer cells.
-Stable isotope labeling by amino acids in cell culture (SILAC) quantitative proteomics was used to analyze human ovarian cancer cells treated with and without Ivermectin (20 μmol/L) for 24 h, which identified many Ivermectin-related proteins in ovarian cancer cells.
+A study to identify Ivermectin-related virus infection pathway alterations in human ovarian cancer cells revealed many Ivermectin related proteins were present in these cells.
+The Gene Ontology analysis also revealed 10 statistically significant cellular components, 13 molecular functions, and 11 biological processes.
+This was the result of Stable isotope labeling by amino acids in cell culture (SILAC) quantitative proteomics analyzing human ovarian cancer cells that had been treated with Ivermectin20 μmol/L) for 24 hours, against those that hadn’t.

 Screening Identifies Potentially Effective Drugs

 The small molecule macrocyclic lactone Ivermectin, approved by the US Food and Drug Administration for parasitic infections, has received renewed attention in the last eight years due to its exciting potential as an antiviral.10